 Human Resource Management

-The Master’s specialization in Human Resource Management addresses the personnel process in organizations, from recruitment and selection to promotion, transfers and departures.
-The programme’s focus is on the development and control of the human factor in a working context that is becoming increasingly diverse.
+The Master’s specialization in Human Resource Management addresses the personnel process in organizations, from recruitment and selection to promotion, transfers, and departures.
+The program’s focus is on the development and control of the human factor in a working context that is becoming increasingly diverse.

 If you take the Master’s specialization in HRM, you will be awarded a degree in Business Administration, but you will specialize in processes of personnel performance and human development.
 This will not only prepare you for a career in human resources, but also as a management trainee or business consultant.
 The knowledge you acquire will enable you to develop and apply theoretical ideas, while your problem-solving skills will make you effective in all kinds of new or unfamiliar multidisciplinary contexts.